-At the request of the National Training Service (Servicio Nacional de Aprendizaje – SENA), a UK-based International consultant will, over the coming months, work in partnership with a Colombia-based local consultant to conduct desk research, carry out group and one to one interviews and focus groups, as well wider intelligence and information gathering with the aims of:
+At the request of the National Training Service (Servicio Nacional de Aprendizaje – SENA), a UK-based International consultant will, over the coming months, work in partnership with a Colombia-based local consultant to conduct desk research, carry out group and one to one interviews and focus groups, as well as wider intelligence and information gathering with the aims of:

 - establishing the current levels of engagement, relevance and influence of the roundtables

 - establishing stakeholders’ priorities for their future structure and aligning this with international best practice and

 - developing a suite of tools, resources and training opportunities to facilitate the workshops’ transition towards a more effective and impactful model in the future.

 Even in ordinary circumstances, coordinating and carrying out such interventions are challenging, but current travel restrictions brought about by the global pandemic have necessitated a new approach.
 As such, this will be the first British Council coordinated VET Toolbox intervention to be conducted entirely remotely, without any travel between the UK and Colombia (and little to none within Colombia) planned for the duration of the project.

 This naturally has brought about a surge in innovation and the adoption of previously underutilised approaches, many of which have clear advantages – such as the move away from international travel which has obvious efficiency benefits in terms of both time and expenditure, not to mention the reduced environmental impact.